Tractable Uncertainty for Structure Learning: Conclusion

 \section{Conclusion}

 We study the problem of tractable representations in Bayesian structure learning.
 Such representations are crucial for being able to effectively learn and reason about causal structures with uncertainty.
 In particular, we introduce OrderSPNs, a new approximate representation of distributions over orders and structures.
-OrderSPNs hierarchically and systematically decompose the distribution into component distributions over smaller sets of variables, resulting in representations that can be exponentially more compact than samples of orders.
-Further, we show that OrderSPNs enable tractable and exact inference over the representation for a variety of important classes of queries, including, remarkably, inference of causal effects for linear Gaussian networks.
+We show that OrderSPNs enable tractable and exact inference over the representation for a variety of important classes of queries, including, remarkably, inference of causal effects for linear Gaussian networks.
 Our experimental results demonstrate that OrderSPNs can indeed improve upon the representations of state-of-the-art Bayesian structure learning methods, with greater posterior coverage and query answering capabilities.

 Our findings illustrate the potential of using tractable probabilistic representations to represent distributions over causal hypotheses.
-We anticipate that such representations could be applicable to a variety of tasks in causal inference, such as designing optimal interventions \citep{Agrawal19Abcd}, and sequential learning, though we leave the investigation of these to future work.
-Also, while we have chosen to focus on order-modular distributions and SPNs, it is an interesting question for future work whether other types of distributions and tractable representations could be implemented.
-For instance, probabilistic sentential decision diagrams \citep{Kisa14Psdd} are a type of tractable probabilistic circuit that can answer a wider range of queries than SPNs.
-Such representations could offer alternative tractability properties that make them suitable for differing applications.
+We anticipate that such representations could be applicable to a variety of tasks in causal inference, such as designing optimal interventions \citep{Agrawal19Abcd}, though we leave the investigation of these to future work.
+Also, while we have chosen to focus on order-modular distributions and SPNs, it is an interesting question whether other types of distributions and tractable representations could be implemented.
+For instance, probabilistic sentential decision diagrams \citep{Kisa14Psdd} are a type of probabilistic circuit that admit a wider range of queries than SPNs.
+Such representations could offer alternative tractability properties that make them suitable for differing applications. \paragraph{Acknowledgements}